 Ways to Get and Stay in Shape

 There are plenty of ways that you and your team can stay in shape.
 Getting and staying fit doesn't have to be complicated.
 Some ways of knocking off pounds are admittedly easier than others, and some may be difficult to achieve, depending on the current shape you're in.
-However, even a movement in the right direction is better than stagnation.
+However, movement in the right direction is better than stagnation.
 Here are five practical tips for you and your team:

 Providing Motivation and Encouragement

 Construction work can be grueling and exhausting.
 So it comes as no surprise that many workers may not want to hit the gym after work.
 Heading to the local watering hole and taking advantage of happy hour specials may be more enticing than another hour or physical exertion.

-This is where it is up to management to provide proper motivation, above and beyond simply avoiding major injuries while on the job.
+This is where management can provide proper motivation, above and beyond simply avoiding major injuries while on the job.
 Here are a handful of ways to encourage healthy activity beyond the workplace: